Raise the Titanic (film): Development

-Jerry Jameson
+Pre-production

-In May 1978, Jerry Jameson was picked up as a director, who had been attached to The Golden Gate, which had not been made.
+In May 1978, Jerry Jameson was picked up as a director; he had been attached to The Golden Gate, which had not been made.
 Grade said the movie would be his most expensive yet, costing $20 million, but would not feature any major stars, as he commented that "the ship is the star.
 Anyway the money that would normally go to actors has been spent on our models.
 They're magnificent".
 The models cost $5 million.
-William Frye, who produced Jameson's Airport 77, was hired to produce.
+William Frye, who produced Jameson's Airport '77, was hired to produce.

-Production costs spiralled to US$15 million as work was undertaken to find a ship that could be converted to look like the sunken Titanic.
+Production costs spiraled to US$15 million as work was undertaken to find a ship that could be converted to look like the sunken Titanic.

 It was felt that the real Titanic, if raised from the bottom of the ocean, would come up rather gradually at a gentle angle, before levelling off on the surface.
 The tank in North Hollywood was too shallow and would launch the model like a rocket ship.
 It was decided to film in a bigger tank.

 In December 1978 construction began on a water tank in Malta to film the underwater scenes.
 Grade said that "Malta was the only place we could find an existing tank with the right location and the right surroundings".

 A double for the Titanic was found in Athens.

-Screenplay
+Writing

 The screenplay also underwent numerous rewrites.
 The first writer to work on it was Adam Kennedy, who wrote the script for Stanley Kramer's film for Lew Grade, The Domino Principle.
 He was followed by Eric Hughes, Millard Kaufman and Arnold Schulman.
-Kennedy was brought back to do further revisions on the script and he gets sole credit.
+Kennedy was brought back to do further revisions on the script and he received sole credit.

 Novelist Larry McMurtry – who disliked Cussler's novel, considering it "less a novel than a manual on how to raise a very large boat from deep beneath the sea" – claims that he was one of approximately 17 writers who worked on the screenplay and the only one not to petition for a credit on the finished film.

 Admiral David Cooney, Chief of Information for the Navy, demanded the script be rewritten so as the Russians did not come off smarter than the Americans.

-Cussler was furious with the final result, because most of the original plot had been rejected leaving a hollow shell of his story; additionally he felt that the casting was wrong.
-Elements of the novel which did survive into the film were the discovery of the cornet that leads the search party to the wreck, and the eventual discovery of the mineral not in the Titanic cargo hold, but in the Southby graveyard, although in the novel's story it is exhumed and the Sicilian Project is tested.